viswateja77/ibotta_assessment/README.md

 ###Code folder Python:
-  The code folder contains main.py and db_utils.py remove the '#' in Line 39 if new records to be inserted TO run the main.py give the args for python executable file location main.py, ibotta db location, csv input files location, output text files location<br>
+  The code folder contains main.py and db_utils.py remove the '#' in Line 39 if new records to be inserted keep the db_utils file in the main.py location.
+  TO run the main.py give the args for python executable file location main.py, ibotta db location, csv input files location, output text files location<br>
   #### Executable command: